stefanhiemer/topoptlab/README.md

 optimization, this is where you start and I suggest to start with the topopt.py.

 # Installation
-Basic installation and run tests by exectuing
+Basic installation and run tests by executing
 ```
 pip install .[tests]
 ```